GirishKumarDevadiga/Synchronous-Asynchronous_TCP_ServerClient/README.md

 * Asynchronous - using threads

-3 clients and 1 server is used to recieve the message from the client and print the message in the server.
+3 clients and 1 server is used to recieve the messages from the clients and print the message in the server.